'Mulan' Reboot Is Beautiful, But Fails To Breathe New Life Into An Old Tale

 Despite its PG-13 rating, a rarity for a Disney release, Mulan feels like a watered-down version of a potentially captivating story.
 It's not surprising to hear Chinese characters speaking stilted, accented English, which is standard practice for a Hollywood blockbuster set in an Asian country.
 I was more disappointed by how the script treats fairly intuitive cultural ideas — about a person's chi and the importance of family honor — as if they were difficult foreign concepts that needed to be repeatedly explained to the viewer.

 Spinning a Chinese legend into family-friendly entertainment with worldwide appeal is admittedly a tricky business these days, especially when a story about the distant past collides with present-day politics.
-Mulan already generated controversy after the lead actress, Liu Yifei, expressed support for the recent police crackdown in Hong Kong.
+Mulan already generated controversy after the lead actress, Liu, expressed support for the recent police crackdown in Hong Kong.
 Meanwhile, here in the U.S., the movie is being sold as a triumph of Asian representation, which does make its absence from theaters all the more disappointing.
 I wish you could see this movie on the big screen.
 I also wish it were better.